anvilresearch/connect-docs/server.md

 $ bower install
 ```

 #### Initialize the database

-If you're using a fresh Redis installation running on `localhost` and you're ok with using the default (preferably empty) database, there's nothing to configure.
+If you're using a fresh Redis installation running on `localhost` and you're ok with using the default (preferably empty) database, because there's no need to configure Redis to be used with Connect.
 If you're using a remote Redis instance, your instance requires a password, or you want to use a database other than `0`, [edit the config file](#redis) for the environment you're preparing (development or production).

 Then, to initialize your development database, run: